Ignacy-s/python-flask-cicd/project_journal/flask-ci-cd-journal.md

 a potential user chooses a different AWS region.

-<a id="org2501b8e"></a>
+<a id="org083693c"></a>

 # Sat 17 Jun 2023 01:05:28 PM CEST

 Automatic AMI finder doesn't work, because it gets too many hits and then chooses the most recent out of them.
 I could remove the order to choose the most recent and do something to limit the amount of hits.
-Maybe somehow pin a specific version of AWS Linux trough some version number?
+Maybe somehow pin a specific version of AWS Linux through some version number?
 Or some regex?
 Or some main version number and regex to still allow for automatic upgrade to higher versions as they come?